ibois-epfl/Manis-timber-plate-joinery-solver/README.md

-# Manis -  A timber plate joinery solver
+# Manis -  A collaborative design tool for integrally-attached timber plate structures.

 * [Introduction](#introduction)
 * [For users](#for-users)